 If you require office ergonomic assistance, follow these steps:

-- Complete the online office ergonomics course (EHS536 ) in the UofT Portal if you have not done so before and complete Recommendations for Resolving Office Ergonomics Concerns including the Self-Assessment.
+- Complete the online office ergonomics course (EHS536) if you have not done so before and complete the Recommendations for Resolving Office Ergonomics Concerns Form including the Self-Assessment.
 Ensure you report any health and safety concerns to your supervisor.
+To find the online course, please go to the My EHS Training webpage and follow the instructions.
+You will be able to download a PDF with the link to the course.

 - Make changes to your workstation per the online training and Self-Assessment.
 Speak to your supervisor if new equipment is required.
 NOTE: The purchase of basic office furniture (e.g. keyboard trays or an office chair) or replacement of broken furniture does not require a EHS assessment.